-The next thing you’re going to need is good ventilation or an exhaust fan; blackening is done mostly over high heat, so your cast iron pan is about to get very hot and smoky.
+The next thing you’re going to need is good ventilation or an exhaust fan; blackening is done mostly over high heat, so your cast iron pan (and your kitchen) is about to get very hot and smoky.

 Okay, so you’re ready to go.
-Set that pan down for a second and remove your chicken from the fridge, so it can get closer to room temp (you’ll soon find out that there’s a good reason for this).
+Set that pan down for a second and remove your chicken (or fish or steak) from the fridge, so it can get closer to room temp (you’ll soon find out that there’s a good reason for this).

-Alright, grab the cast iron pan and place it on your burner (you’ll want to use the burner that produces the highest heat) and turn it on full blast.
+Alright, now grab the cast iron pan and place it on your burner (you’ll want to use the burner that produces the highest heat) and turn it on full blast.
 Make sure you have a hot pad or potholder between that pan handle and your hand anytime you’re near it, because you want to let that pan get really, really hot.
-It takes about 8 minutes to get the pan as hot as you’ll need it.
+Screaming hot!
+It takes about 8 full minutes to get the pan preheated as hot as you’ll need it.

 Meanwhile, you can get everything else prepped.
-If you’re blackening thin cutlets or pounded (tenderized) pieces of chicken, go ahead and skip the first and last steps of the following directions because your pieces of chicken can cook completely over the burner; but you’ll still need to check for doneness before removing them from the pan.
+Here are the full prep directions for the ultimate blackened chicken.
+(Adjust as needed for other proteins, depending on the thickness!)
+If you’re blackening thin cutlets or pounded (tenderized) pieces of meat, go ahead and skip the first step and last step of the directions because your meat will cook fully over the burner.
+Remember, you’ll still want to check for doneness before removing them from the pan.

 Step by Step Directions

-1. The first thing you need to do is preheat the oven to 275 degrees Fahrenheit.
+1. Preheat the oven to 275 degrees Fahrenheit.

-2. Melt the butter in a microwave-safe, flattish type of bowl (you’ll need a bowl flat enough to dredge the chicken pieces).
+2. Melt butter in a microwave-safe, flattish type of dish (you’ll need a bowl flat enough to coat the chicken).

-3. Dredge the chicken in the melted butter, turning to coat on all sides, and place on a plate when coated.
-If you try doing this with cold chicken straight from the refrigerator, the melted butter will coagulate and make the seasoning process (which you’ll do next) a clumpy, sticky mess.
+3. Coat the (now almost room temp) chicken in the melted butter, turning to coat on all sides, and place on a plate when coated.
+If you try doing this with cold chicken straight from the refrigerator, the melted butter will coagulate and make the seasoning process a clumpy, sticky mess.